Physician who provided abortion to 10-year-old sues Indiana AG

-An Indiana doctor who provided an abortion to a 10-year-old rape victim sued the state’s attorney general on Thursday, accusing him of using “frivolous consumer complaints” to launch aa “baseless” investigation.
+An Indiana doctor who provided an abortion to a 10-year-old rape victim sued the state’s attorney general on Thursday, accusing him of using “frivolous consumer complaints” to launch a “baseless” investigation.

 Indiana OB-GYN Caitlin Bernard alleged Indiana Attorney General Todd Rokita’s (R) office pursued invalid complaints filed by people who read media reports about Bernard performing the abortion on an Ohio girl who had to cross state lines to obtain the procedure after the Supreme Court overturned Roe v.
 Wade.